codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 If the build finishes successfully, release notes (if passed) and the generated artifacts will be published to the provided email.

 If the build fails, you will be sent a link to the build logs.
-Check the **Publish artifacts even if tests fail** option in the UI to publish artifacts even when one or more tests fail.
+Check the **Publish artifacts even if tests fail** option in the workflow editor to publish artifacts even when one or more tests fail.
 If that option is unchecked, generated artifacts (if there are any) will be attached only to successful builds.

 ### MS Teams